 Fresh chillies are good both for health and flavour.

-5. Sauce Base – Typically a curry sauce will be made of tomatoes.
+5. The Base Sauce – Typically an Indian curry sauce that makes the gravy base will be made of tomatoes.

 6. Herbs – These are the ingredients that add freshness and amp the flavour of your curry.

 Herbs like fresh coriander leaves and dried Kasuri methi (fenugreek leaves) added at the end of cooking not only adds to the taste but also the look of your dish.

 7. Fat – You may find it funny that I have added this to the list as oil is a known element for cooking.

 Yes, of course, we need oil to cook, especially a curry, unless you are on an oil-free diet!!

 But the type of oil and the amount has a direct impact on your dish.

 So here you have the category distribution of the main ingredients that is used to make an Indian curry.

 Basic Curry Ingredients For Making Sauce